If I have been working a business by myself, can I form an LLC and have my business protected in case of a divorce?

-If you’re already married, there isn’t a whole lot you can do to protect your assets in case of a future divorce regardless of whichever legal entity you choose.
+If you’re already married, there isn’t a whole lot you can do to protect your assets in case of a future divorce regardless of whichever legal entity you choose due to family law.

 If you aren’t already married, the laws for divorce and LLC ownership differ by state.
 It’s a really good idea to get professional guidance, but generally, you are able to keep what is termed “separate property” in a divorce.
-Separate property is money obtained prior to the marriage, or by gift or inheritance.
+Separate property is money obtained prior to the marriage, or by gift or inheritance and is considered a marital asset.
 Typically, the property that was owned before you were married is non-marital property and can be kept separate when you divorce.
 Forming an LLC or corporation is necessary going to keep the business assets separate from the individual, so if your business is a sole proprietorship or partnership (which is a little more complex), you would want to consider forming before getting married.

 The trick with separate property is that if you commingle it with marital or community property, it can become marital property.
 If this happens, the LLC or corporation is likely going to become included as joint marital assets.